EKaroune/The-Open-Archaeobotanist/abcofarchaeobotanicalopenscience.md

 ## A

+* **Altmetrics**: A project that produces article level metrics of scholarly articles from information collected from the Internet, such as social media sites, newspapers, and other sources.

 * **Archaeobotany**: the study of plant remains from archaeological sites.

 * **Article processing charge (APC)**: also known as a publication fee, is a fee which is sometimes charged to authors to make a work available open access in either an open access journal or hybrid journal.
 This fee may be paid by the author, the author's institution, or their research funder.